stefanocasazza/ULib/README.md

    * [C Servlet Support](http://bellard.org/tcc/) with libtcc (if available) as a backend for dynamic code generation (experimental).
    * Support for running Ruby on Rails applications natively (experimental).
    * Support for running natively PHP applications whith a php (embedded) library (experimental).
-   * Support for load balance support between physical server via udp brodcast (experimental).
+   * Support for load balance between physical server via udp brodcast (experimental).
    * Preforking mode to improve concurrency with dedicated process for long-time request.
    * Support for Windows (without preforking).
    * Customizable builds (you can remove unneeded functionality).